-HUD provides a full checklist of requirements, however much of the checklist and process is managed in-house.
-Here you can see the full HUD 221(d)(4) checklist.
-Below, however, is a fairly complete synopsis of the outline of the 221(d)(4) FHA insured loan program.
-You can find the basics to submit a file for consideration at the Apply Page on our site.
+HUD provides a full checklist of requirements, but much of the checklist and process is managed in-house.
+You can see the full HUD 221(d)(4) checklist here, and we offer an overview of the loan program’s main points below.
+When you’re ready, you can submit details to get a quote.

-- 40 year fixed and fully amortizing interest rates as of January, 2016 are ranging between 4.10% and 4.75% which includes MIP.
-221(d)(4) loans are interest only during the construction period which provides for, up to an additional three years of financing at the same fixed rate.
+221(d)(4) loans are interest only during the construction period, providing up to an additional three years of financing at the same fixed rate.

-- All loans must go through a HUD pre-review process.
+All loans must go through a HUD preliminary review process.

-- Adherence to David Bacon prevailing wage standards is required.
+Adherence to Davis-Bacon prevailing wage standards is required.

-The construction or substantial rehabilitation of detached, semi-detached, row, walkup, and elevator-type multifamily properties including market rate, low-to-moderate income and subsidized multifamily, cooperative housing and affordable housing properties with at least 5 units.
+The loan may be used for the construction or substantial rehabilitation of detached, semi-detached, walkup, row, and elevator-type multifamily properties, including market-rate, low-to-moderate income, and subsidized multifamily, cooperative housing, and affordable housing properties with at least five units.

 commercial space limitation